 Decreased anxiety levels

 A better understanding of the connection between mind & body

-Sports & Deep Tissue massage therapy is now available with Matt Holland Fitness at 3 locations across the Northwest.
-Treatments are available Monday, Wednesday & Friday at The Chorley Clinic, 1 Mayfield Rd Chorley, 2 mins drive from Chorley town centre & at Your Physiotherapy 146 Station Rd, Bamber Bridge.
-Tuesdays and Thursdays treatments are available from our Ormskirk clinic at 103B Burscough St, Ormskirk, just 2 minutes from the town centre.
+Sports & Deep Tissue massage therapy is now available with Matt Holland Fitness at 4 locations across the Northwest.
+Treatments are available Monday, Wednesday & Friday at The Chorley Clinic, 1 Mayfield Rd Chorley, PR6 0DG, 2 mins drive from Chorley town centre & at Your Physiotherapy 146 Station Rd, Bamber Bridge, PR5 6TN.
+Thursday and Saturday monings treatments are available from our Ormskirk clinic at 103B Burscough St, Ormskirk, L39 4EL, just 2 minutes from the town centre.
+Thursday afternoons 3-8pm treatments are available from our brand new clinic located at Everybody Fit, Rear of Derby House, Lytham Rd, Fulwood, Preston, PR2 8JE.
 Sessions are by appointment only and unfortunately we do not accept walk in appointments.
 Sessions are available in 30 or 60 minute time slots.
 For pricing options please visit our pricing page.

 For more information on Sports Massage Therapy, Deep Tissue Massage or to book in please contact us on 07912 754088 or by email at email@example.com.